derek-baker/functional-programming-jargon/readme.md

 ### Sum type
 A Sum type is the combination of two types together into another one.
 It is called sum because the number of possible values in the result type is the sum of the input types.

-JavaScript doesn't have types like this but we can use `Set`s to pretend:
 ```fs
 // imagine that rather than sets here we have types that can only have these values
 let bools = new Set([true, false])